nikfrank/learn-tahini-mastermind/docs/instructions.md

 - payload: this is the value or values we'll need to compute the change.
 The payload will have all of the "variables" we need, ie: if the type is 'setPassword', the payload will usually be something like ```{ password: 'youllneverguessthis' }```

-The two actions we define here both call the same REDUCER - 'changeGuessDot', sending it a +1 diff or a -1 diff based on whether we pressed the up button or the down button.
+The two actions we define here both lead to the same REDUCER - 'changeGuessDot', sending it a +1 diff or a -1 diff based on whether we pressed the up button or the down button.

 Both ActionCreator functions make an action with a ```dotIndex``` value which describes which dot we want to change.